maddevsio/vue-madboiler/README.md

 #### Params

 * **dns** - the url to which errors will be sent.
 You will get it when creating a new project in Sentry
 * **tracesSampleRate** - number of sent errors as a percentage from 0 to 1.
-If you need to send 40% of transactions - specify 0.4
+If you need to send 40% of transactions - put 0.4
 ### Gitlab pages

-At the beginning of the project development, it would be good to have a server to run your site on, to be able to show it to the customer or someone else.
+At the beginning of project development, it would be good to have a server to run your site on so that you can show it to the customer or someone else.

 Of course, there are a bunch of different options, but we settled on Giblab pages.

 https://madboiler.gitlab.io/frontend/vue-madboiler/

-In the file [vue.config.js](./vue.config.js) added a function that determines the correct path to the files in gitlab.
-But you need to make sure to rewrite it for your project, because paths can be different.
+In the file [vue.config.js](./vue.config.js), we added a function that determines the correct path to the files in gitlab.
+But you need to make sure to rewrite it for your project because paths can be different.

-Well, or use another option for hosting your project.
+Or use another option for hosting your project.

 To make it all work on gitlab, the file [.gitlab-ci.yml](./.gitlab-ci.yml) was added.
-Here you can find a block of code that is responsible for deploying the page
+Here you can find a block of code that is to deploy the page

 ```bash
 pages: